-Are you in a panic situation where you inserted your car key into the ignition, turned the key and realized that it wouldn’t turn or come out?
+Are you in a panic situation where you have inserted your car key into the ignition, turned the key and realized that it wouldn’t turn or come out?

 It can be scary to be in such a situation as there is always a fear of breaking the key in the ignition which can become a headache and can also cost a lot more than expected to get it fixed.